macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

   - Test all input fields, including those for file uploads, to identify if user input can lead to SQL, OS, or XML injections.
   - Use payloads such as `';select * from users;--` for SQL injection testing.
   - Use tools like Burp Suite to attempt OS command injections.
+- **Can Detection Be Automated?**: **Yes**
+  - Tools like OWASP ZAP, Burp Suite, and SQLmap can automate the detection of SQL, XML, and OS injection vulnerabilities.

 ## 9. Improper Assets Management